alond44/PathGenerator/README.md

 The argument multiplier serves the same purpose as it does in the zoom in method.
 #TODO: sentence isn't clear
+For this call: `pg.map_zoom_out(x)` this method will merge every group the map's pixel in to squares (with `x` pixel in each side) and then merge them in to a single pixel with a height value of the maximum pixel height value from the merged pixel group.
-A call 'pg.map_zoom_out(x)' will reverse the effect of 'pg.map_zoom_in(x)' and will make no change to the map.
-However a zoom out method call does not have to come after a call to zoom in.
-It can be called indepentently and in that case the method will merge every x pixels to one with a height value of the maximum pixel in the pixel group that was merged.
+'pg.map_zoom_out(x)' call essentially reverse the effect of 'pg.map_zoom_in(x)' if one was called earlier (it revert the map back to it's state before the zoom in call).
+However, a zoom out method call does not have to come after a zoom in call and the map's side doesn't have to be divisable by x (refer to the illustration bellow for an example).

 This method's advantages and disadvantages are the opposite from those of the zoom in method.